akshwalia/nlp-to-sql-langgraph/docs/README.md

 - Python 3.8+
 - MongoDB 4.4+
-- PostgreSQL (for the target databases)
+- SQLite (built into Python, for the target databases)
 - Node.js 16+ (for frontend)

 ### Backend Setup